-To keep a closer eye on your credit, get your credit score and “credit report card” for free from Credit Sesame.
+To keep a closer eye on your credit, sign up for Credit Sesame to get your credit score and “credit report card” for free.
 It breaks down exactly what’s on your credit report in layman’s terms, how it affects your score and how to address it.

 Because it simplifies everything, you should be able to spot any errors.
 For instance, if you find an “unpaid” credit card balance that you know you paid or a bill in collections you know never existed, you can dispute the incorrect information and raise your credit score.